franreyn/pimaonline-strataui/docs/how-to-dev/components/label.md

 Labels are used to create badge-like icons using any text.

+## Editing Labels

+If you are going to be adding, editing, or removing labels, you'll have to do it in mulitple places.

+1. `config.ts` - edit the key value pair of strings that associate the custom tag with the HTML tag.
+2. `_grid.css` - edit the styles associated with the specific label.
+3. `label.ts` - edit the query selector and classes added to ensure it has the right classes after HTML tag conversion happens.

 ## HTML

 To add the different labels, you can add the custom HTML label.